In Plain English, Please

-We’ve all read federal tax forms or school loan applications and been left scratching our heads, saying, “What does this mean?
+We’ve all read federal tax forms or school loan applications and been left scratching our heads, asking, “What does this mean?
 What do I need to do?”
-Hopefully, we’ll be left scratching our heads less often now, with the passage of the Plain Writing Act.
+Hopefully, we’ll be doing less head-scratching now, as federal agencies, including FDA, work to carry out the requirements of the Plain Writing Act.

 The law, signed by President Obama in October 2010, requires federal agencies to follow plain language guidelines when writing print and Web documents that help the public:

 - Obtain a government service or benefit (like get a school loan); or